StevenLooman/magik-tools/README.md

 License
 -------

-This project is licensed under GPLv3, see `LICENSE.md`.
+This project is licensed under LGPLv3, see `LICENSE.md`.

 Commercial use
 --------------

-By no means is the fully tested and production-ready.
+By no means is this product fully tested and production-ready.
 Use at your own risk, your mileage may vary.

 If you do use this, please do inform me.